How to Win the War Against Sugar Cravings

-"Teas are fantastic!”
-Brown exclaims.
-Mint, ginger, cinnamon, and Chai teas will all help you fend off those longings by hitting that "sweet spot" without sugar overload, and with so many varieties, it's hard to get bored of tea.
+"Teas are fantastic," Browns says.
+Mint, ginger, cinnamon, and chai teas will all help you fend off those longings by hitting that "sweet spot" without sugar overload, and with so many varieties, it's hard to get bored of tea.
 If you need to sweeten it up, add just a teaspoon of honey, which is healthier for you (and your blood sugar) than straight sugar or sweeteners.

-Fight back: take a good look at your morning coffee
+First, take a good look at your morning coffee.

 "Having sugar in your coffee first thing in the morning sets you up for all day long sugar cravings," explains Brown.
 Just as many studies have suggested, sugar loves company ("The more sweet you eat, the more sweet you crave," she says), so one way to minimize those cravings is to simply wean yourself off of it, starting with eliminating sugar in your morning coffee.
 And yes, that includes artificial sweeteners, because they trick your body into craving more of that sweet taste, too!
 Take advantage of those sweet spices by mixing some into your coffee grounds before brewing; you'll get a touch of sweetness with no added calories.